 Location: Urbana, Illinois, United States

-Robert McColley, Professor at the University of Illinois, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in academics.
+Keith Hitchins, professor at the University of Illinois, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in academia.

 For more information, please visit:

 Contact Dr. Hitchins: